A low lying placenta is not uncommon – and not often a problem.

 If you don’t find the support you need, you might decide to seek a second opinion, and possibly change care providers.

 Giving Birth After Previous Low Lying Placenta

 If you’ve had a low lying placenta in previous pregnancies, it doesn’t mean it will happen again.

 Low Lying Placentas Resulting In Intervention

-Remember: If you experience vaginal bleeding at any point in your pregnancy, especially if you have a diagnosed low lying placenta or placenta previa, you should seek medical advice immediately.
+Remember: If you experience vaginal bleeding at any point in your pregnancy – especially if you have a diagnosed low lying placenta or placenta previa – you should seek medical advice immediately.

 Kitty’s Low Lying Placenta Story

-I was 34 weeks on the Tuesday and had a large bleed with a clot about the size of a peach, resulting in an emergency caesarean section.”
+I was 34 weeks on the Tuesday and had a large bleed with a clot about the size of a peach, resulting in an emergency caesarean section”.

 Jennifer13’s Low Lying Placenta Story

 “With no bleeding and a baby that had engaged, I believe I would have been fine for a vaginal birth.
 At the very least, even my obstetrician acknowledged I would have been okay to go into labour and go from there.
 There would have only been the need to keep a close eye on how things progressed.
 Allowing labour to start naturally would have been beneficial for my tiny 2.5 kg baby too.
 She could have done with the extra week or so on the inside, plus the hormones that kickstart birth.